Andrews3002/Andrews3002/ReadMe.md

 # 💫 About Me:
 I'm a junior backend engineer currently working on developing my skills in native and web app development.
-I am currently practicing containerization, scaling, CI/CD automation and AI utilization by working on personal projects that solve real problems I face.
+I am currently learning containerization, scaling, CI/CD automation and AI utilization by working on personal projects that solve real problems I face.

 ## 🌐 Socials: